 Most circulating T3 is produced outside the thyroid by monodeiodination of T4.
 Only one fifth of circulating T3 is secreted directly by the thyroid.

 Laboratory Testing of Thyroid Function

-TSH measurement is the best means of determining thyroid dysfunction (see Table 1: Thyroid Disorders: Results of Thyroid Function Tests in Various Clinical Situations).
+TSH measurement is the best means of determining thyroid dysfunction (see see Results of Thyroid Function Tests in Various Clinical Situations).
 Normal results essentially rule out hyperthyroidism or hypothyroidism, except in patients with central hypothyroidism due to disease in the hypothalamus or pituitary gland or in rare patients with pituitary resistance to thyroid hormone.
 Serum TSH can be falsely low in very sick people.
 The serum TSH level also defines the syndromes of subclinical hyperthyroidism (low serum TSH) and subclinical hypothyroidism (elevated serum TSH), both of which are characterized by normal serum T4, free T4, serum T3, and free T3 levels.

 Total serum T4 is a measure of bound and free hormone.
 Changes in levels of thyroid hormone–binding serum proteins produce corresponding changes in total T4, even though levels of physiologically active free T4 are unchanged.
 Thus, a patient may be physiologically normal but have an abnormal total serum T4 level.
 Free T4 in the serum can be measured directly, avoiding the pitfalls of interpreting total T4 levels.